acquiredsecurity/forensic-timeliner/README.md

 ---

 ## Release
-🚀 What's New in v2.010.0– Forensic Timeliner (C# Edition)
+🚀 What's New in v2.011.0 – Forensic Timeliner (C# Edition)

-Forensic Timeliner has been fully rewritten in C# for maximum speed, maintainability, and native Windows performance.
-This major release introduces a new YAML-driven architecture and full compatibility with Timeline Explorer for seamless forensic review.
+This release introduces major enhancements to filtering, timestamp support, and configuration flexibility while maintaining full compatibility with Timeline Explorer.
+It focuses on improving visibility, usability, and control over how forensic artifacts are ingested and parsed.

-- Highlights in v2.010.0
+🔧 Highlights in v2.011.0

-Fully rewritten in C# for faster execution and easier packaging YAML-based artifact configs for modular, transparent artifact handling Integrated support for keyword tagging and .tle_sess session generation Enhanced CSV discovery logic with filename, folder, and header pattern matching.
+New ignore_filters Toggle
+Per-artifact YAML option to bypass all extension/path or event ID/provider filters, providing full MFT & Event Log ingestion when needed.

+Multi-Timestamp Support for MFT
+Add multiple MFT timestamps per entry (e.g. Created0x10, LastModified0x10, etc.), each with a dynamic TimestampInfo and description like MFT - Modified.

+Dynamic Timeline Descriptions
+MFT shows multi-timestamp artifacts with enriched timestamp descriptions (e.g., MFT - Created, MFT - Accessed) for improved filtering and readability.

 - Bugs

-Fixed Issues with how Deduplication and Date Filters display in the final menu Add Support for additional EZ Registry Artifacts Updated YAML files for new artifacts
+Registry Value
+Fixed an issue with registry ValueName not being added to lines

 ---